 Heine’s poems pre-exists the Dichterliebe; the literary world is at the origin of the musical world, the later adding more meaning to the words, transforming and enriching the discourse and turning the poetic work into a complete world.

 On the other side, the relationship of the Märchenbilder to literature stems from musical thought: the story takes place in musical pictures, as if they were chapters, and the suggestive power of music projects us into the dreamlike world of tales.
 There is no longer any need for words to imagine princesses and bewitched forests….

-Am I listening to a love story and fairy tales, or fairy stories and love tales?
+Are you listening to a love story and fairy tales, or to fairy stories and love tales?